tomodachi94/awesome-computercraft/README.md

 - [ComputerCraft Music Converter](https://music.madefor.cc) - A web app to convert various sound formats to DFPWM (ComputerCraft's sound format).
 - [BIMG-Generator](https://github.com/MasonGulu/BIMG-Generator) - A Java program to convert images to the BIMG format.
 - [`cc-tstl-template`](https://github.com/MCJack123/cc-tstl-template) -  A template for the TypeScriptToLua compiler that allows writing ComputerCraft programs in TypeScript.
+- [Quartz Encoder](https://cc.alexdevs.me/index.html) - An API to convert links to audio files into DFPWM and MDFPWM.
 - [sanjuuni](https://github.com/MCJack123/sanjuuni) -  A program to quickly convert image and video files into various formats for playback and streaming in ComputerCraft.

 ## Literature